aarthy-22/ece-143/README.md

 - Which countries have the top-ranked universities and how does it change over time?

 # Data
 All the data we used is stored in the [data](./data) folder.
 This data is mostly from [kaggle](https://www.kaggle.com/mylesoneill/world-university-rankings?select=educational_attainment_supplementary_data.csv).
 Some supplementary education expenditure data was obtained from [UNESCO](http://data.uis.unesco.org/#).
+The following university rankings have been considered:
+- Times Higher Education Rankings
+- Center for World University Rankings (CWUR)
+- Shanghai Ranking (aka) Academic Ranking of World Universities (ARWU)
 # Visualisations and Analysis